 Sub no Interest Summary of submission 143 Resident - O'Grady Street Heritage/built form We want to continue to enjoy Queens Parade's unique heritage.
 Important to neighbourhood character.
 The proposed changes places this in jeopardy, risking the vibrant community with inappropriate developments.
 I understand the need for urban renewal.
 Appropriate developments, effective infrastructure planning, and affordable and social housing are very much needed.
 Please ensure Clifton Hill is equally wonderful for the next generation to experience and enjoy.
-144 Resident - Alfred Crescent Consultation/decision making Wants local community consultation and acceptance and implementation of community consensus Transparency of decision making important and of the underlying principles and interests and values involved Heritage Wants protection of the form and historic character of the area Wants respect for the existing building scale relationship between Queens Parade and the surrounding residential areas Development along the entire boulevard must be sympathetic and consistent with the scale and bulk of building in the area Heritage and preservation values must be observed and not displaced by inconsistent regulatory planning controls.
+144 Resident - Alfred Crescent Consultation/decision making Wants local community consultation and acceptance and implementation of community consensus Transparency of decision making important and of the underlying principles and interests and values involved Heritage Wants protection of the form and historic character of the area Wants protection of the form and historic character of the area Wants respect for the existing building scale relationship between Queens Parade and the surrounding residential areas Development along the entire bouleward must be observed and not displaced by inconsistent regulatory planning controls.
 Proposals are inconsistent with heritage values.
-Approach does not accord with established values of Local Planning Policy Framework, the Development Guidelines for Heritage Overlay The proposals would transform and destroy the character of the Parade Height The mid-rise (5-6 storeys) elements of the proposals are inconsistent with the existing heritage values and the form of the street The overall heights and wall heights and laneway treatments are excessive.
+Approach does not accord with established values of Local Planning Policy Framework, the Development Guidelines for Heritage Overlay Oreal heights and wall heights and loneway treatments are excessive.
 Translation of consultant reports Why were the consultants 4 storey limits increased?
-Setbacks The setbacks are inadequate Lanes Proposals misunderstand the nature and character of the associated laneways their use and limitations Net community benefit Not clear benefit case for the particular approach adopted.
-What are the public and community benefits (as distinct from developers) for this planning policy model?
+Setbacks The overall heights and the nature and character of the associated laneways their use and limitations Proposals misunderstand the nature and character of the associated laneways their use and limitations No clear benefit case for the particular approach adopted.
+What are the public and community benefit No clear benefit case for the particular approach adopted.
+What are the public and community benefit (as distinct from developers) for this planning policy model?
 The maintenance of the current scale and heritage values of the area produce clear public benefit and value.
-Mandatory height and scale limits are essential - preferred limits avoid planning outcomes and result in disputation, litigation and community cost.
-Sustainability Proposals ignore the values of sustainability in development and planning and the quality of building.
-(6 storey buildings side by side in terrace row style cannot deliver on light, ventilation, noise, traffic, 145 Resident - May Street Strongly oppose proposed approval of dominating building forms and heights at the top of the parade.
-There is no warrant for such unconstrained development so out of character with the rest of the surrounding neighbourhood.
-Support Supports Council with implementation of built form controls for Queens Parade but would like modifications Visibility An additional performance control should be considered - any new built form constructed behind the heritage facades should not be seen when viewed from the opposite footpath along Queens Parade.
+Mandat 145 Resident - May Street Support Supports Supports Supports Supports Supports Visibility • An additional performance control should be considered - any new built form constructed behind the heritage facades should not be seen when viewed from the opposite footpath along Queens Parade.
 Would retain current visibility of heritage trees, heritage parapets and sky beyond.
+Heritage/neighbourhood character • DDO seeks to ensure scale of new development does not overwhelm a heritage building or obscure key views to landmarks.
+This needs to carried through in the controls. • Greater development will severely compromise the heritage and neighbourhood character.
+Urban consolidation/heritage • Gas Works site and Precincts 2 and 5 allow for greater development opportunities. • Not all precincts need to allow increased development - Precinct 4 should be quarantined from inappropriate development Lanes • Secondary streetscapes of laneways and low-rise properties should remain intact to maintain character of the area.